Entanglement of Identical Particles and the Detection Process: Detector-level entanglement

-For the case that both $D_{LR}$ and $D_{RL}$ are finite, a click in one of the detectors does not completely reveal the provenience of the particles anymore.
-However, also in this case particles can still be effectively distinguishable, since one may discriminate the initial preparations by a further measurement: If $\bra B \hat O_{L/R}^\dagger \hat O_{L/R} \ket A=0$, the overlap of the projected states $\hat O_{L/R} \ket A$ and $\hat O_{L/R} \ket B$ vanishes, the states are orthogonal after detection, and can thus be distinguished.
-At the same time, expectation values for measurements on the internal degrees of freedom at the detectors are not affected by the (anti)symmetrization of the wave function.
-This procedure only plays a role if the overlap of the projected states does not vanish at both detectors.
-Hence a quantitative description for the impact of indistinguishability is given by the product of the overlaps at both detectors: \eq \gamma \equiv \bra A \hat O_L \ket B \bra B \hat O_R \ket A, \en where we used that $\hat O_{L/R}^\dagger \hat O_{L/R}=\hat O_{L/R}$, for projector-valued $\hat O_{L/R}$.
+Even in the ambiguous case, however, particles can still be effectively distinguishable, since one may discriminate the initial preparations by a further measurement: If $\bra B \hat O_{L/R}^\dagger \hat O_{L/R} \ket A=0$, the scalar product of the projected states $\hat O_{L/R} \ket A$ and $\hat O_{L/R} \ket B$ vanishes, the states are orthogonal after detection.
+They can thus be distinguished in the sense that their previous preparation could be inferred by another measurement, {\it i.e.}~the which-way information has not been deleted.
+At the same time, expectation values for measurements on the internal degrees of freedom at the detectors are not affected by the (anti)symmetrization of the wave-function since all cross-terms involving expressions with factors like $\bra{A}\hat O_L\ket{B}\bra{B}\hat O_R \ket{A}$ necessarily vanish.
+An analogous scenario with distinguishable particles and symmetrized observables would hence yield the very same expectation values.
+The (anti)symmetrization of the state only plays a role if the overlap of the projected states $\hat O_{R/L} \ket{A}$ and $\hat O_{R/L} \ket{B}$ does not vanish at both detectors.
+A quantitative description for the impact of indistinguishability is therefore given by the product of the overlaps at both detectors: \eq \gamma \equiv \bra A \hat O_L \ket B \bra B \hat O_R \ket A, \en where we used that $\hat O_{L/R}^\dagger \hat O_{L/R}=\hat O_{L/R}$, for projector-valued $\hat O_{L/R}$.
 We baptize $\gamma$ the \emph{effective indistinguishability}.
-It includes, in contrast to previous approaches \cite{Sun:2009dk} to distinguishability, the dependence on the detector setting.
+It quantifies how strongly the measurement process erases information about the previous preparation of the particles, and thus provides a measure for the indistinguishability of the particles.
+In other words, the larger $\gamma$ is, the more coherent the two two-particle paths ($A\rightarrow L, B \rightarrow R$) and ($A\rightarrow R, B \rightarrow L$) -- see Fig.~\ref{illu}(b) -- are super-imposed.
+The effective indistinguishability includes, in contrast to previous approaches \cite{Sun:2009dk} to distinguishability, the dependence on the detector setting.
 The case $\gamma=0$ corresponds to the situation above in which particles are effectively distinguishable, and the information on the provenience of the particles is preserved during the detection process.
-For $\gamma\neq 0$, the (anti)symmetrization of the wave-function affects the calculation of expectation values.
-The absolute value of $\gamma$ measures how strongly which-way information has been erased by the measurement setup: For $|\gamma|=\gamma_{max}= \sqrt{D_{LR} D_{RL}}$, the two states $\hat O_{R/L} \ket A, \hat O_{R/L} \ket B$ are linearly dependent, and one cannot design any discriminating measurement.
-For particles initially in linearly independent external quantum states, such detection erased the information about their provenience.
-They are hence fully indistinguishable for such detector setting.
+For $\gamma\neq 0$, the (anti)symmetrization of the wave-function does, however, affect expectation values of physical observables.